Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Does Chase First Banking have Zelle?

 No, Chase First Banking is not compatible with Zelle.
-The only way to transfer money to the account is to directly transfer from the linked parent checking account.
+The only way to transfer money to the account is to transfer it from the linked parent checking account directly.

 Is Chase First Banking Right For You?

-If you want to set your kids up for personal finance success, it’s essential to start early.
+If you want to set your kids up for personal financial success, starting early is essential.

 Money management skills are best learned through hands-on practice, and having your own bank account is a great way to learn the basic principles.

-It’s also easy to use, with convenient features that safely enable kids to spend, save, and earn money.
+It’s also easy to use, with convenient features that allow kids to spend, save, and earn money safely.

 While there are some limitations, current Chase customers should feel confident to get their kids signed up.